 For example, you may blog about gardening part-time.
 But if you’re posting seriously, your audience will start to understand how serious you are through your writings.
 They will also subconsciously process that seriousness.

-Becoming a professional blogger is inspirational in itself.
-Just like in a business, shoot for success.
+Becoming a professional blogger is inspirational.
+Just like in a business shoot for success.
 The feeling of remaining busy in your passion will not let you burn out.

 10. Create A Circle

 Finally, have some friends with a similar interest.
-You should gather with all of your friends and connect with them on a regular basis.
+You should gather with all of your friends and connect with them regularly.

 It is more efficient than socializing on social networking sites.